AdobeDocs/target.pt-BR/help/c-reports/c-report-settings/view-multiple-metrics.md

 Esteja ciente das seguintes informações ao trabalhar com várias métricas nos relatórios:

-* A capacidade de exibir várias métricas está disponível apenas para as atividades de A/B e de Direcionamento de experiência (XT).
+* The ability to view multiple metrics is available for [A/B Test](/help/c-activities/t-test-ab/test-ab.md) and [Experience Targeting](/help/c-activities/t-experience-target/experience-target.md) (XT) activities only.
-* Você não pode adicionar mais de 20 métricas a um relatório para uma atividade que usa o Analytics for Target (A4T).
-Você pode adicionar todas as métricas da sua atividade em relatórios de atividades que não usam o A4T.
+* You cannot add more than 20 metrics to a report for an activity that uses [Analytics for Target](/help/c-integrating-target-with-mac/a4t/a4t.md) (A4T).
+You can add as many metrics as you have in your activity to reports for activities that do *not* use A4T.
-* Se você tiver selecionado várias métricas, não será possível usar a opção [!UICONTROL Baixar] para baixar os relatórios em CSV.
+* Se você tiver selecionado várias métricas, não será possível usar a opção [](/help/c-reports/downloading-data-in-csv-file.md)Baixar para baixar os relatórios em CSV.
 Você deve selecionar uma única métrica apenas para ativar a opção [!UICONTROL Baixar].
 * Você não pode exibir várias métricas de atividades criadas antes da versão de julho de 2015 do Target (30 de julho de 2015).

 **Para selecionar várias métricas para exibir no relatório:**